 Given the lack of administrative guidance in this area, we urge employers to balance the risk of discrimination allegations against the benefits associated with decreasing restrictions for vaccinated employees.
 For example, to prevent inadvertent unfair treatment, employers may find it best if direct supervisors do not know the vaccination status of their employees.
 Employers should work with legal counsel and should continue to monitor guidance from the CDC, EEOC, and OSHA when developing or modifying workplace policies.
 This guidance will likely evolve as we learn more about the COVID-19 vaccines and as more people receive vaccinations.

 We will continue to monitor these and other relevant changes in legislation.
-If you are planning to reopen your office or have questions about employee vaccination, please contact the authors of this alert or any other attorney in Venable's Labor and Employment Group.
+If you are planning to reopen your office or have questions about employee vaccination or employer liability, please contact the authors of this alert or any other attorney in Venable's Labor and Employment Group.